 What to do about life insurance?

 The sort of coverage that is appropriate for your circumstances is not something necessarily that your attorney can answer.
-While most family law attorneys have some degree of experience in helping clients plan for life insurance needs post divorce your best bet is to speak to an insurance broker who can shop around multiple providers in order to secure you the best rate.
+While most family law attorneys have some degree of experience in helping clients plan for life insurance needs post-divorce your best bet is to speak to an insurance broker who can shop around multiple providers to secure you the best rate.

-Consider as an example a 50 year old person who has a very young child.
-It would be unwise for this person to purchase a ten year term life insurance policy because the obligation to pay support stretches beyond ten years.
-Writing into your divorce decree a provision that you will purchase a new policy at the expiration of the ten year term would not be enforceable as there is no guarantee that you will be approved for another term policy at the conclusion of ten years.
+Consider as an example a 50-year-old person who has a very young child.
+It would be unwise for this person to purchase a ten-year term life insurance policy because the obligation to pay support stretches beyond ten years.
+Writing into your divorce decree a provision that you will purchase a new policy at the expiration of the ten-year term would not be enforceable as there is no guarantee that you will be approved for another term policy after ten years.